FADPNet: Frequency-Aware Dual-Path Network for Face Super-Resolution: Experiments

 \subsection{Datasets and Evaluation Metrics}

 We employ the CelebA~\cite{liu2015deep} dataset for training and evaluate our model on three benchmarks: CelebA~\cite{liu2015deep}, Helen~\cite{le2012interactive}, and SCface~\cite{grgic2011scface}.
 Therefore, we crop the image based on its center point and resize it to ${128\times128}$ pixels, serving as the high-resolution (HR) ground truth.
 Corresponding low-resolution (LR) inputs (${16\times16}$ pixels) are generated by downsampling HR images via bicubic interpolation.
 The training set comprises 18,000 images from CelebA, with 1,000 and 200 images reserved for testing and validation, respectively.
 For cross-dataset evaluation, we test on 50 samples from Helen and the SCface dataset without fine-tuning.
 We assess reconstruction quality using four widely adopted metrics: PSNR and SSIM~\cite{wang2004image} for pixel-level fidelity, LPIPS~\cite{zhang2018unreasonable} for perceptual similarity, and VIF~\cite{sheikh2006image} for texture preservation.
+For runtime evaluation, the reported runtime is computed as the average inference time over 1,000 test images with batch size 1.
+Inference is performed in FP32 precision without warmup runs, and the reported timing only includes network forward inference, excluding preprocessing and data transfer.